Shaf8808/project-portfolio-5/TESTING.md

 ### api/posts/id/

-The post detail endpoint should succesfully call a GET request for both logged in and out users, while logged in users should have the option to both edit and delete a post they are the owner of or if it's the administrator.
+The post detail endpoint should successfully call a GET request for both logged-in and out users, while logged-in users should have the option to both edit and delete a post they are the owner of or if it's the administrator.
 This can be seen below.

 <img src="docs/backend/images/post-detail-logged-in.png" width=800>

-If you notice in the image above, I have also edited the post data for my title, escerpt and content fields to test my PUT request.
+If you notice in the image above, I have also edited the post data for my title, excerpt and content fields to test my PUT request.
 This worked as intended and successfully updated the relevant post which can be seen below.

 <img src="docs/backend/images/post-detail-data.png" width=800>